 Launched by two former solo travelers who enjoyed the wonders of local hospitality in countries like Peru and China first hand, EatWith offers solo travelers (and their stomachs) a glimpse of life beyond the tourist attractions.

-With over 5000 experiences and 20,000 hosts who run the gamut from home cooks to Michelin-starred chefs, typical costs are in the $20-65 range.
+With thousands of experiences and hosts who run the gamut from home cooks to Michelin-starred chefs, typical costs are in the $20-65 range.

 Web, iOS and Android, free (experiences for purchase in-app)

-Compared to EatWith, MealSharing doesn’t have as many options, and is available in fewer countries (right now, most of its experiences are in the US.)
+Compared to EatWith, MealSharing doesn’t have as many options, although it touts being available in 150+ countries.
 Prices are significantly lower, however, at around $10-40 on average.

 MealSharing is currently only available online — there are no apps yet.